KevCaz/KevCaz.github.io/content/notes/hardware/macosubuntu.md

 capable of solving this kind of issues, so WTF?
 This whole situation makes me wonder what people unable to deal with this kind of problem would do...
 My guess is they would go to an fancy Apple store to either get it fixed :moneybag: or get a new shinny Mac :moneybag::moneybag::moneybag:!
 Anyway, as the time went on, I started to feel frustrated and as I was not a big fan of [MacOS Mojave](https://www.apple.com/ca/fr/macos/mojave/) (it brings nothing I need and I haven't noted any improvement).
-Given this I decided 2 things:
+Given this I decided:

-1. get rid of Mojave and clean install High Sierra on one partition;
+1. to get rid of Mojave and clean install High Sierra on one partition;
-2. install Ubuntu 18.04 on a second one.
+2. to install Ubuntu 18.04 on a second one.